Grace of Monaco poster

 The inciting incident occurs at 13 minutes when France's President de Gaulle formally threatens Monaco with annexation unless they agree to pay French taxes, creating a political crisis that endangers the principality's sovereignty and Grace's adopted home..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to Grace makes the active choice to decline Hitchcock's offer and fully commit to her role as Princess of Monaco, choosing duty over her Hollywood dreams and dedicating herself to saving the principality., moving from reaction to action.
+This demonstrates the protagonist's commitment to Grace makes the active choice to decline Hitchcock's offer and fully commit to her role as Princess of Monaco, choosing duty over her Hollywood dreams and dedicating herself to saving the principality., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: Grace successfully hosts a preliminary diplomatic event, demonstrating her growing skill as a princess and gaining confidence.
+Notably, this crucial beat False victory: Grace successfully hosts a preliminary diplomatic event, demonstrating her growing skill as a princess and gaining confidence.
 She and Rainier reconcile romantically, and it appears she has found her place and purpose., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Grace discovers betrayal within the palace—someone close has been feeding information to the French.
 Her marriage with Rainier reaches a breaking point as he questions her loyalty and competence.
-She faces potential failure and the death of her dream to matter as a princess., illustrates the protagonist at their lowest point.
+She faces potential failure and the death of her dream to matter as a princess., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Grace realizes that her acting skills—her authentic self—are not separate from being a princess but essential to it.
 She synthesizes her Hollywood past with her royal present: she will perform the role of a lifetime at the Red Cross Gala to save Monaco., demonstrating the transformation achieved throughout the journey.